 Next, we’ll address what is unique about the Design & Execute phase of a VaR project.
 Attention to the following topics will improve VaR implementations.

-- Business scenarios and process definition – how will VaR analysis and reporting be integrated into daily and monthly processes?
+How will VaR analysis and reporting be integrated into daily and monthly processes

 Several of these analyses are interesting (and/or difficult) enough that they will be the topics of future blogs.